Isla Vista attacks: Memorials

-On May 24, 2014, at Anisq'Oyo Park in Isla Vista, students and the wider community attended a candlelight gathering to remember the victims.
+On May 24, 2014, at Anisq'Oyo Park in Isla Vista, over 4,000 students and the wider community attended a candlelight gathering to remember the victims.
 Three days later, on May 27, UCSB canceled classes and held a "day of mourning and reflection" at the university's Harder Stadium.
 More than 20,000 people attended the memorial, where Michaels-Martinez's father read statements from the families of Hong and Wang.
 He also spoke about his son and repeatedly yelled "not one more" to the crowd.
 On May 29, over 2,000 people gathered for a paddle-out memorial, where students chanted, sang, and threw flowers into the ocean.

 Reactions

 On social media

-After the attacks, PUAHate closed its forums, causing its members to go to other chatrooms and forums.
-On social media and in the comments on Rodger's YouTube videos, some men empathized with Rodger's views and difficulties; some said being ignored by women was a valid reason for murdering women.
-Some users on social media described Rodger as attractive and wondered how he failed to get a girlfriend.
-Other users acknowledged his physical appearance but contended that he failed to gain attention from women because he was mentally disturbed and had expectations that women should approach him instead.

-A Facebook page named "Elliot Rodger Is an American Hero" was created, calling on men to share their thoughts and pay tribute to Rodger for his "ultimate sacrifice in the struggle against feminazi ideology".
-The page also shared Rodger's "Retribution" video, and several users expressed support for his quest for vengeance against women.
-Activists reported the page for promoting hate speech, harassment, and violence, and initiated a campaign on Twitter encouraging others to report the page to Facebook.
-Facebook said the page did not infringe upon its community standards, leading to widespread criticism on Twitter.
-The page, along with several other fan pages, were later deactivated, with Facebook citing its Statement of Rights and Responsibilities as the rationale for the decision.